jcolag/entropy-arbitrage/2023-07-08-glider-ink.md

 I remember finding the site in those early days, and not finding any stories, despite the idea having such promise.
 In any case, I ran across it in my notes, gave it a quick look, and...it now has a story to it.

-It occurs to me that, in varying revisions, the background on the name got lost, so those of you who don't have a long history with computing puzzles might want to read about the [glider](https://en.wikipedia.org/wiki/Glider_%28Conway%27s_Life%29).
+It occurs to me that, in varying revisions, the background on the name got lost, so those of you who don't have a long history with computing puzzles might want to read about the {% wiki Glider_%28Conway%27s_Life%29|glider|en %}.

 ## What Works Well?